 - Please submit an original manuscript in electronic format via email to email@example.com.
 Articles should be submitted in Microsoft Word as an email attachment.
 Complete contact information should be provided, including mailing address, law enforcement affiliation and daytime phone.

 - Must include brief bio of law enforcement background.
-May include a recent head-and-shoulder photo of the author (optional).
+May include a recent head-and-shoulder photo of the author (no sunglasses or hats).

 - All articles are submitted to multi-stage peer review by NTOA subject-matter experts before approval for publication.
 This process, along with the need to evaluate space and schedule, can take several weeks.
 Manuscripts not selected for publication will receive notice without criticism or comment.